Homepage

 With 300-plus days of sunshine, endless golden beaches and a smorgasbord of thrilling attractions, Rhodes is one of Greece’s most loved holiday destinations.

-Littered with magical ancient sites – including Lindos’ 4th century BC acropolis and the capital’s UNESCO-listed old town – this lovely Greek island, where the legendary Colossus statue once stood, also has plenty of modern attractions.
+Littered with magical ancient sites – including Lindos’s 4th century BC acropolis and the capital’s UNESCO-listed old town – this lovely Greek island, where the legendary Colossus statue once stood, also has plenty of modern attractions.

-1. Explore Rhodes' old town
+1. Explore Rhodes's old town

-Don’t miss: Trying a moist slab of the local portokalopita orange cake from the Old Town Corner Bakery
+Don’t miss: Trying a moist slab of the local portokalopita orange cake from the Old Town Corner Bakery.

-• Rhodes Town, Rhodes, Greece
+Rhodes Town, Rhodes, Greece

-• 14 May 2025
+• 27 September 2025

 • Bed & breakfast